 Incorrect Wood Acclimation

-Boards should acclimate inside the installation room for at least 5–7 days under normal living conditions.
+Solid wood flooring should acclimate inside the installation room for at least 5–7 days.

 Ignoring Expansion Gaps